Shafiul23/ShafsRepairShop/README.md

 18. [ ] Only mangers and admins can access user settings
 19. [ ] Only mangers and admins can create new users
 20. [ ] Desktop mode is most important but should be available in mobile

+## Improvements

+ This project took me one week to complete.
+If I were to spend more time on it, some areas of improvement that I would implement would be:

+ - Fully test both the back end and the front end